Salisbury Bancorp, Inc. (NASDAQ:SAL) Announces $0.16 Quarterly Dividend

-Salisbury Bancorp, Inc. (NASDAQ:SAL – Get Rating) declared a quarterly dividend on Wednesday, April 26th, Zacks reports.
-Shareholders of record on Friday, May 12th will be paid a dividend of 0.16 per share by the bank on Friday, May 26th.
+Salisbury Bancorp, Inc. (NASDAQ:SAL – Get Rating) announced a quarterly dividend on Wednesday, April 26th, Zacks reports.
+Investors of record on Friday, May 12th will be paid a dividend of 0.16 per share by the bank on Friday, May 26th.
 This represents a $0.64 dividend on an annualized basis and a yield of 2.75%.
 The ex-dividend date of this dividend is Thursday, May 11th.

-Salisbury Bancorp has increased its dividend by an average of 4.6% annually over the last three years and has increased its dividend every year for the last 3 years.
+Salisbury Bancorp has raised its dividend payment by an average of 4.6% annually over the last three years and has increased its dividend every year for the last 3 years.
 Salisbury Bancorp has a payout ratio of 18.8% meaning its dividend is sufficiently covered by earnings.
-Research analysts expect Salisbury Bancorp to earn $3.40 per share next year, which means the company should continue to be able to cover its $0.64 annual dividend with an expected future payout ratio of 18.8%.
+Analysts expect Salisbury Bancorp to earn $3.40 per share next year, which means the company should continue to be able to cover its $0.64 annual dividend with an expected future payout ratio of 18.8%.

 Salisbury Bancorp Price Performance

-A number of large investors have recently added to or reduced their stakes in the stock.
-State Street Corp grew its position in Salisbury Bancorp by 4.0% during the second quarter.
-State Street Corp now owns 11,277 shares of the bank’s stock worth $532,000 after buying an additional 432 shares in the last quarter.
-Renaissance Technologies LLC grew its position in Salisbury Bancorp by 6.0% during the second quarter.
-Renaissance Technologies LLC now owns 12,300 shares of the bank’s stock worth $581,000 after buying an additional 700 shares in the last quarter.
-Dimensional Fund Advisors LP grew its position in Salisbury Bancorp by 2.2% during the first quarter.
-Dimensional Fund Advisors LP now owns 42,097 shares of the bank’s stock worth $2,357,000 after buying an additional 914 shares in the last quarter.
-Geode Capital Management LLC grew its position in Salisbury Bancorp by 2.6% during the fourth quarter.
+Several hedge funds have recently bought and sold shares of SAL.
+Alliancebernstein L.P. increased its position in Salisbury Bancorp by 3.6% during the fourth quarter.
+Alliancebernstein L.P. now owns 195,058 shares of the bank’s stock worth $6,125,000 after buying an additional 6,708 shares during the last quarter.
+Boothbay Fund Management LLC bought a new stake in Salisbury Bancorp in the 4th quarter valued at $2,697,000.
+Susquehanna International Group LLP bought a new stake in Salisbury Bancorp in the fourth quarter valued at about $639,000.
+Geode Capital Management LLC raised its holdings in shares of Salisbury Bancorp by 2.6% in the 4th quarter.
 Geode Capital Management LLC now owns 48,174 shares of the bank’s stock worth $1,512,000 after buying an additional 1,228 shares in the last quarter.
-Finally, Royal Bank of Canada lifted its stake in Salisbury Bancorp by 101.6% during the third quarter.
-Royal Bank of Canada now owns 3,054 shares of the bank’s stock worth $74,000 after purchasing an additional 1,539 shares during the last quarter.
-Institutional investors and hedge funds own 25.15% of the company’s stock.
+Finally, Bank of New York Mellon Corp raised its stake in Salisbury Bancorp by 104.0% during the third quarter.
+Bank of New York Mellon Corp now owns 26,235 shares of the bank’s stock worth $629,000 after acquiring an additional 13,374 shares in the last quarter.
+25.15% of the stock is owned by institutional investors and hedge funds.

-Separately, StockNews.com assumed coverage on Salisbury Bancorp in a research report on Thursday.
-They issued a “hold” rating on the stock.
+Separately, StockNews.com began coverage on Salisbury Bancorp in a report on Thursday.
+They set a “hold” rating on the stock.

 Salisbury Bancorp Company Profile